AMA Black Belt ECG CME Package

 - QRS complex: Why is the QRS complex wide?
 Description of the mnemonic CVS.
 Description of the Bundle Branch Block Man Method.
 Is this V.tach patient alive or dead?
 Difference between V.tach and V.fib.
 Hyperkalemia on ECG.

 - What is the QT interval?

-DVD 3 – Green Belt
+Video 3 – Green Belt